kirkstrobeck/blueprint-docify/README.md

 ### TL;DR

-Make great docs for each branch (with an API blueprint) on your Github repo.
-Add your API spec as `api.apib` in the root of your repo and push!
+**Add your API spec as `api.apib` in the root of your repo and push!**

+It will make great API docs for each branch that has an API blueprint.
 Your documents will be available at `http://org.github.io/repo/branch`.
 See the [branches](https://github.com/renewablefunding/blueprint-docify/branches) on this repo and thier related docs:

 - http://renewablefunding.github.io/blueprint-docify/gist-fox-api/
 - http://renewablefunding.github.io/blueprint-docify/real-world-api/